-We expect that our existing cash, cash equivalents and short-term investments as of June 30, 2023, will be sufficient to fund our planned operations into the second quarter of 2024, however, it will not be sufficient to fund our planned operations for at least the next twelve months from the date of issuance of these financial statements.
+We expect that our existing cash, cash equivalents and short-term investments as of September 30, 2023, combined with certain anticipated payments from the A&R Commercialization Agreement, will enable us to fund our planned operations into the third quarter of 2025.
+Such anticipated payments are estimates based on assumptions and plans that are subject to change and such changes could materially impact our cash runway.
+These assumptions include the receipt of future payments that are dependent upon the successful filing and approval of the tab-cel BLA, as well as the completion of specific development and regulatory activities by us and actions taken by third parties, and are, therefore, uncertain at this time.
+In the event that we do not receive our anticipated payments and, as a result, our cash runway is materially impacted, our existing cash, cash equivalents and short-term investments as of September 30, 2023 will not be sufficient to fund our planned operations for at least the next twelve months from the date of issuance of these financial statements.
 We do not know when, or if, we will generate sufficient revenue from commercialization to offset our operating expenses.
 We anticipate that we will continue to generate losses for the foreseeable future, and we expect the accumulated losses to increase as we continue the development of, and seek regulatory approvals for, our product candidates and begin to commercialize any approved products.
 We are subject to all of the risks inherent in the development of new products, and we may encounter unforeseen expenses, difficulties, complications, delays and other unknown factors that may adversely affect our business.
-We anticipate that we will need to raise substantial additional funding to finance our planned operations.
-These conditions raise substantial doubt about our ability to continue as a going concern.
+We anticipate that we will need to raise substantial additional funding to finance our planned operations in the long-term.
+These conditions, including the uncertainties surrounding our receipt of certain anticipated payments, raise substantial doubt about our ability to continue as a going concern.

 In order to complete the process of obtaining regulatory approval for any of our product candidates that have not received approval, we will require substantial additional funding.
 We expect to continue to opportunistically seek access to additional funds through additional public or private equity offerings or debt financings, through potential commercialization, collaboration, partnering or other strategic arrangements, or a combination of the foregoing.
-If we are unable to obtain sufficient funding on acceptable terms, we could be forced to delay, limit, reduce or terminate preclinical studies, clinical studies or other development activities for one or more of our product candidates
+If we are unable to obtain sufficient funding on acceptable terms, we could be forced to delay, limit, reduce or terminate preclinical studies, clinical studies or other development activities for one or more of our product candidates.